 What if there’s a surge of infection later in the year, what then?

 We are prepared for various versions of possible surges that may happen.
 DCC has a great relationship with local authorities, including the health department, so we will act on their suggested guidelines.

-How are we handling funerals and weddings?
+Are we still handling funerals and weddings?

-Last updated 6.25.2020
+Last updated 9.18.2020